wallyatgithub/h2loadrunner/README.md

   ![Example of GUI configuration of scenario](https://raw.githubusercontent.com/wallyatgithub/h2loadrunner/main/Json_editor-scenario.png)

-  When using Json configuration, if wanted, it is still possible to override parameters with command line interface.
+  If wanted, it is still possible to override parameters with command line interface after the Json configuration file is provided.

   For example, with this command line: